 On October 13, 2006, our stockholders approved our amended and restated certificate of incorporation and amended and restated bylaws.
-These amended and restated governance documents, which became effective on October 25, 2006, converted each share of our common stock of each series into one share of a single series of common stock, divided our board of directors into three classes with staggered terms and effected other changes in our corporate governance.
-Immediately following the filing of our amended and restated certificate of incorporation, a six-for-one split of our common stock in the form of a stock dividend, which had been pre-approved by our board of directors, was effected.
+These amended and restated governance documents, which will become effective immediately prior to the effective date of the registration statement of which this prospectus is a part, will convert each share of our common stock of each series into one share of a single series of common stock, divide our board of directors into three classes with staggered terms and effect other changes in our corporate governance.
+We anticipate that, immediately prior to this offering, our board of directors will approve a stock dividend effecting a six-for-one split of our common stock.
 See "Description of Capital Stock-Amendment and Restatement of Certificate of Incorporation and Bylaws" and "-Anti-Takeover Effects of Certain Provisions of Our Amended and Restated Certificate of Incorporation and Bylaws and of Delaware General Corporation Law."